Gilt-edged securities: Green gilts

+Green gilts are UK government bonds whose proceeds are earmarked for expenditure on environmental and climate-related projects under the government’s Green Financing Framework.
+They are structurally conventional gilts, with fixed coupons paid semi-annually and principal repaid at maturity.
+The money raised by the bonds are earmarked for environmental spending, such as on projects including flood defences, renewable energy, or carbon capture and storage.

-In September 2021, the UK held its inaugural "green gilt" sale, which was met with record demand with investors placing over £100 billion in bids.
-The following month a second green gilt with a duration of 32 years raised £6 billion.
+In September 2021, the UK held its inaugural green gilt sale, which was met with record demand with investors placing over £100 billion in bids.
+The following month, a second green gilt with a duration of 32 years raised £6 billion.
 The UK's Debt Management Office (DMO) issued over £16.1 billion of green gilts during the 2021-2022 financial year.
 The 12-year bond, issued in 2021, will mature in July 2033, and was priced with an initial issuance yield of approximately 0.872 percent.

-The money raised by the bonds are earmarked for environmental spending, such as on projects including flood defences, renewable energy, or carbon capture and storage.
+On 10 March 2026, the UK's Debt Management Office successfully launched the £6.25 billion (nominal) 4 5/8% Green Gilt 2037 which saw record demand with a total order book of over £80 billion (nominal).
+The allocation was primarily domestic, with UK-based investors accounting for approximately two-thirds of the final issuance.
+This marked the UK's third green gilt since the programme's inception in 2021, and was the first to be issued under the government's updated 2025 Green Financing Framework, which has the effect of expanding the eligible expenditures to include nuclear energy projects.
+This issuance was also notable for being the first green gilt to be made available to retail investors at the initial launch through the Winterflood Retail Access Platform (WRAP).

 Undated gilts

 Historical undated gilts

-Until late 2014 there existed eight undated gilts, which by then made up a very small proportion of the UK government's debt.
+Until late 2014, there existed eight undated gilts, which by then made up a very small proportion of the UK government's debt.
 They had no fixed maturity date.
 These gilts were very old: some, such as consols, dated from the 18th century.
 The largest, War Loan, was issued in the early 20th century.
 The redemption (payout of the principal) of these bonds was at the discretion of the UK government, but because of their age, they all had low coupons, and so for a long time there was little incentive for the government to redeem them.
 Because the outstanding amounts were relatively very small, there was a very limited market in most of these gilts.

-In late 2014 and early 2015 the government gave notice that four of these gilts, including War Loan, would be redeemed in early 2015.
-The last four remaining gilts, with coupons of 2.5% or 2.75%, were redeemed on 5 July 2015.
+In 2014 the government announced that 4% Consolidated Loan and 3½% War Loan, along with other undated issues, would be redeemed in early 2015 as part of a strategy to retire very long-standing debt.
+During 2015 the remaining undated gilts, including 2½% Consolidated Stock, were repaid, with 2½% Consolidated Stock being redeemed on 5 July 2015 following the exercise of an embedded call option.
+As a result, no undated gilts remain in issue.